arcus/education_modules/citizen_science/citizen_science.md

 ## What is citizen science?

 Citizen science is a broad term that is used to describe scientific projects that invite participation from the public in any of a number of ways.
+Often, volunteer citizen scientits take on work that would otherwise be done by research staff.
 Some of the ways citizen scientists can participate in a project include the following:

 - collect data ([Alabama Water Watch](https://aaes.auburn.edu/alabamawaterwatch/); [eBird](https://science.ebird.org/en))